LinkedInLearning/java-testing-with-junit-revision-2021-2424511/README.md

 # Java: Testing with JUnit
-This is the repository for the LinkedIn Learning course `Java: Testing with JUnit`.
+This is the repository for the LinkedIn Learning course Java: Testing with JUnit.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Java: Testing with JUnit][lil-thumbnail-url]

+Unit testing is of crucial importance in developing stable applications.
+Java developers need to write unit tests, and JUnit is the main unit testing framework for Java.
+In this course, trainer and developer Maaike van Putten helps you learn to test your Java code effectively.
+Maaike explains what unit testing is and the advantages that it offers.
+She covers JUnit and shows you how to set it up and run your first test.
+Maaike steps through the process of writing a basic test, including useful tools like JUnit Annotations, JUnit Write, JUnit DisplayName, and more.
+She goes over more advanced uses of JUnit, such as dependency injection, parameterized tests, and timeouts, to name a few.
+Maaike finishes up with a quick peek at next steps you can take, like how to make code ready for unit testing, best practices, and a brief overview of Mockito.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.